yedpay/yedpay-for-magento/README.md

-# YedPay for Magento Extension
+# Yedpay for Magento Extension

 ## Description